manycore-com/Inboxbooster-Mailer/README.md

 # Configuration
 The configuration assumes a config-map called **inboxbooster-config** exists.
+The configmap is assumed to be mounted as /configs.

-Note: if you omit receiver_cert.pem and receiver_key.pem, the startscript will create self signed keys.
+Note: if you omit receiver_cert.pem and receiver_key.pem, the startscript.sh in Receiver will create self-signed keys.

 ```shell
 kubectl create configmap inboxbooster-config \